 The Roman Catholic Bishop of Thunder Bay holds an agreement with the Government of Canada relating to the Sponsorship of Refugees under the Canadian Private Sponsorship of Refugees Program.

-Under this partnership, D.O.O.R.S., Quality Market (Victoriaville, Thunder Bay) and the Thunder Bay Multicultural Association distribute food hampers four times a year to our refugee families in Thunder Bay.
+Under this partnership, D.O.O.R.S., Westfort Foods and the Thunder Bay Multicultural Association distribute food hampers three times a year to our refugee families in Thunder Bay.

 Any parish or group of individuals may sponsor a refugee family.
 The commitment to support the refugees financially and with friendship during their early years in Canada is an opportunity to make a personal and tangible difference in the lives of refugees who have faced persecution and violence and cannot return to their home country.
-Many refugees have been left in refugee camps for several years or longer with children born there and have never known another life.
+Many refugees have been left in refugee camps for several years or longer, many of them giving birth to children while in the camps.
+These children have never known another life.
 Women and children in these camps are especially vulnerable to ongoing violence and desperate poverty.

 In the past, parishes in our diocese, including Our Lady of Loretto, St. Dominic’s, St. Agnes, St. Margaret’s (all in Thunder Bay), and Notre Dame du Portage (Kenora) have sponsored refugees from many parts of the world.
-Some refugees have been referred by the United Nations as needing protection and resettlement due to civil war and for living for many years in poverty in jungle refugee camps in border countries.
-For example, Iraqi refugees living in Jordan and Syria.
+Some refugees have been referred by the United Nations as needing protection and resettlement due to civil war, where others have lived for many years in impoverished refugee camps in border countries (for example, Iraqi refugees living in Jordan or other nearby countries).

 Notre Dame du Portage (Kenora, ON)